JosieMarie0110/csm-brain/README.md

-**AI-powered strategy assistant for Customer Success Managers**
+AI-powered strategy assistant for Customer Success Managers**

 CS Brain is a lightweight AI tool designed to help Customer Success Managers generate **strategic responses, risk analysis, and executive-ready messaging based on Customer Success best practices.

 The tool acts as a **CSM knowledge assistant**, helping translate complex customer situations into structured insights and actionable communication.

-This project was built as part of a **Customer Success AI toolkitx designed to support real-world CS workflows such as account strategy, incident communication, and customer risk evaluation.
+This project was built as part of a Customer Success AI toolkit designed to support real-world CS workflows such as account strategy, incident communication, and customer risk evaluation.

 ---